 As an example we will briefly describe a research project of introducing the mobile contextual service in the library settings.
 There were 10 library workers that participated in this project.
 The idea was to "translate" the social context into the content of the mobile service.
 The social context was divided into three contextual attributes (environmental, activity/task and personal/cultural).
-We regarded those three contextual attributes as almost independent, while they were as a layered information structure (Figure 1).
+We regarded those three contextual attributes as almost independent (Figure 1), the so called Apple model.

-Figure 1 Social context as a layered structure

 We realised that it would not be possible to translate the social context into the content of a new service without using participatory approach, since it is not possible to identify personal/cultural attributes without direct user involvement.
-The other two attributes can to some extend be identified (using sensor technology, cameras etc.) without direct user involvement.
+The other two attributes can to some extend be identified (using sensor technology, cameras, work descriptions etc.) without direct user involvement.
 In our library settings the environmental attributes were known since the location and its attributes were not changing while our efforts were mainly focused in identifying the activity/task and personal/cultural context.
 Based on a survey we were able to identify that most of the time library workers were dealing with readers they spent in providing the information about the content of the book.
 This information was confirmed during individual structured interviews as well.
 This was core information about their activity/task.

+Figure 1 Social context as a layered structure (the Apple model)

 Based on this and the personal/cultural context (users mobility perception and use) we basically were able to shape the content of new service.
 The new service was audio book reviews provided through mobile wireless channels.
 In our evaluation survey, seven subjects answered that the service would be useful but they would need more time to explore it.
 One subject answered that yes, it is completely useful and this service should be introduced already next year.
 Another subject answered that maybe the service might be useful, but it will be difficult to find time and resources to produce the content.
 The important thing to mention is that none of the subjects answered that the service can't be useful at all for them even if they had that answer as a possible choice.
 The explanation was that the users understood the service and identified it as a proposal from them.

-Based on this experience with the library workers we realised that for defining the social context a user centred approach must be used.
+Based on this experience we realised that for defining the social context a user centred approach must be used.
 This is mainly because social context is both complex and unique in the same time since it contains personal/cultural attributes.
 These are genuinely human attributes and can be identified only with direct user involvement.
 Based on this we think the result of our research might be different if we would be dealing with library settings in some other place with other people, due to different personal/cultural context attributes.
 The service that has content that correspond to the user social context has higher usability and acceptance.
 This is mainly due to the fact that service is more related and familiar to user social context and due to the user perception of new service as their own contribution as well.
 This was proved right with the users in our trail project since they have very well accepted the new service.